filecoin-project/filecoin-docs/docs/about-filecoin/how-filecoin-works.md

 ## Filecoin miners

-The miners provide services to the network by executing different types of [deals](#deals) and appending new blocks to the chain (every 30 seconds) to the chain, for which they collect FIL rewards.
+The miners provide services to the network by executing different types of [deals](#deals) and appending new blocks to the chain (every 30 seconds), for which they collect FIL rewards.
 Additional details about types of miners, rewards and deals execution from the miner perspective can be found in the [How mining works](../mine/how-mining-works.md) section.

 Running a Filecoin miner is a highly-technical task with strong [hardware requirements](../mine/hardware-requirements.md), as needed to complete the necessary [proofs](#proofs).
 The [Lotus Miner](../mine/lotus/README.md) is the most advanced implementation of a Filecoin miner to this day.